Kia EV6 review: running costs & insurance

 Kia EV6 insurance group

 The Kia EV6's slightly sportier nature than its Hyundai Ioniq 5 sister car is evident in slightly higher insurance groupings: 34 to 45, depending on spec, as opposed to 30 to 41 for the Hyundai.
 That's also slightly higher than the groups 33 to 40 ratings for the Ford Mustang Mach-E and the Audi Q4 e-tron's groups 25 to 39.

-Kia has long been the industry leader when it comes to manufacturer warranty cover and that hasn't changed with its move into the fully electric world.
+Kia has long been an industry leader when it comes to manufacturer warranty cover and that hasn't changed with its move into the fully-electric world.
 The EV6 comes with the same excellent seven-year/100,000-mile guarantee that all the Korean brand's cars leave the showroom with, although MG is nipping at its heels with a seven-year/80,000-mile cover package on its (admittedly cheaper and less high-tech) electric models.

 In This Review